jjvanzon/Circular-Language-Spec/spec/commands/commands-main-concepts.md

 <img src="images/1.%20Commands%20Main%20Concepts.002.png" width="50" />

-A call may point out a definition, so it might have a *dashed line* pointing away from it:
+A call may point out a definition, which might give it a *dashed line* pointing away from it:

 <img src="images/1.%20Commands%20Main%20Concepts.011.png" width="120" />